Create Portable Windows 11/10/8/7 USB Drive in 2 Ways

 - A functional computer

 There are two typical ways: using Windows built-in tool - Windows to Go or third-party software.
 However, there is a crucial limit on the version of Windows supported by Windows to Go, which I'll explain later.
-Given that, you are highly recommended to create a portable Windows 10/8/7 third-party system backup software - EaseUS Todo Backup.
+Given that, you are highly recommended to create a portable Windows 10/8/7 third-party software - EaseUS OS2Go.

-EaseUS Todo Backup is a portable Windows creation and Windows backup tool.
+EaseUS OS2Go is a portable Windows creation tool.
 It makes Windows portable by cloning your system (including all the content on the system partition) onto the USB drive.
 That is to say, you can bring your system and files/applications on the system partition(s) together with you via the USB drive.
-Unlike using Windows to Go, EaseUS Todo Backup allows you to create portable Windows regardless of its edition.
+Unlike using Windows to Go, EaseUS OS2Go allows you to create portable Windows regardless of its edition.
 That makes it a more advisable choice for older Windows users and non-Windows Enterprise/Education users.

 A step-by-step guide to creating portable Windows on a USB drive：